1. Budget. Can you afford real food nutrition for your dog or cat?

 Vets are important as they provide health care to our beloved pets, and you need a vet that you can trust.
 You should also know that vets are different from our human doctors, in that human doctors are not permitted to sell food or medication to you, so there is more open trust and less conflict of interest.

 With vets, you need to be a bit more vigilant in your own research.
 Most emergency vet clinics require a large deposit before they see your pet, and most work on full commission compensation, so they order lots of tests to maximize their billings.
 Of course, not all vets are the same.
 Some have taken extra education on pet nutrition and alternative therapies for treating ailments, and are more pragmatic in how often their pet patients require inoculations.
+Like most professions, the majority of vets are wonderful, caring professionals, and a few bad vets can give the entire industry a bruise.

 They don’t tell you that not only is there no real food in that product, but the main ingredient to help firm up your pet’s stool is clay.
 In all, unlike with human doctors or human food, there are few (almost zero) regulations in the pet and pet food industry, so you need to be vigilant with your research and knowledge to provide the healthiest and happiest life to your family pet.